robmarkcole/Hue-sensors-HASS/README.md

       - name: Multiway Sensor Name 2
         sensorids: sensor.hue_sensor_3, sensor.hue_sensor_4
 ```
 where sensor.hue_sensor_1 etc. are the entity ids of the real sensors and Multiway Sensor Name 1 etc. are the friendly names of your multiway sensors.
+Then write your automations referring the to multiway sensor in exactly the same way that you would write automations for the individual real sensors.